SDC-NightWing/FreshThreadz-Q-A/README.md

 -- How to fully utilize indexing
 -- How to avoid full table scanning
 -- How to avoid queries for invalid data

+### 6. Requirements
+See package.json file for details.